 Standing straight and tall, trees offer an ideal path for lightning to travel to the ground.
 Of course, this convenient trail is harmful to the tree – and could put your home in danger.

 Install a lightning protection system to send the electrical forces down a different path.
 The series of wires leading into the ground steers the current away from the tree.

-If you have a historical or unique tree on your property you would be devastated if you lost, lightning protection can help keep it safe.
+If you have a historical or unique tree on your property you would be devastated if you lost it.
+Lightning protection can help keep it safe.
 Installing lightning protection in trees which overhang or are immediately adjacent to your home can also provide some protection against lightning directly striking your home.

 Most people focus on treetops when they think about storm preparation, but it’s important to look at your tree’s roots, too.
 They may be out of sight, but they shouldn’t be out of mind.

 To help hold tree roots in place during dangerous weather, surround the bottom of the tree with a wide tree mulch ring that is approximately 6 feet in diameter for small trees and out to as far as the dripline for large trees.
 The larger the mulch ring the more beneficial and stable environment you create for root growth.

 Mulching strengthens your tree’s root system by adding an extra layer of protection.
 In addition to storm protection, mulch around trees reduces competition for water and nutrients between trees and turf, and it keeps mower damage to your roots at bay as well.
 Mulching encourages a deep, well-anchored root system that is more resilient against storms.

 When protecting trees from wind damage, you should also pay attention to holes or cavities you find in your trees.

 Tree cavities typically result when fungi infect wounds caused by a branch breaking off or a tree being hit by an object.
 That decaying wood decomposes and shrinks and is also a target for ants, birds, and small mammals.
 This activity increases the size of the hole over time.